cagilo/cagilo/README.md

-# Cagilo UI
+# Cagilo

-Cagilo UI - a set of simple components for use in your views  Laravel Blade.
+Cagilo - a set of simple components for use in your views  Laravel Blade.

 ## Installing Cagilo